 - One person owned PUR before Brita and prefers the new Brita filter over PUR.

 - Overall, the reviews are somewhat offputting, with a large number of one-star reviews.
-However, we investigated mostly current reviews, and there are a lot more positive reviews than negative.
+However, we investigated mostly current reviews, and there are a lot more positive reviews than negative ones.
 We believe improper installation caused a good chunk of the problems people reported.

 PUR Faucet Filter Reviews